mozilla/mozilla_ci_tools/docs/scripts.rst

     --from-rev FROM_REV   The 12 character representing the oldest push to start from.
     --max-revisions MAX_REVISIONS
                           This flag is used with --backfill.
-This flag limitshow many revisions we will look back until we findthe last revision where there was a good job.
+This flag limits how many revisions we will look back until we find the last revision where there was a good job.
     --dry-run             flag to test without actual push.
     --debug               set debug for logging.